 - Placing an order

-(Optional) Importing of Existing Device Tokens
+Import Existing Device Tokens (Optional)

 If you are migrating from another mobile app solution, you likely already have a group of app users.
 Cordial allows you to import those existing device tokens so that you can send those users messages right away instead of waiting for users to update their application.
 Detailed instructions for importing can be viewed here.

-Releasing Your App
+Release Your App

 Once you have confidence that your use cases are working correctly, you can now release your app to the Google Play Store and iOS App Store.
 Talk with your app development team about options for releasing such as doing a gradual rollout.
 If you imported any devices, these will get updated automatically as app users update to the new version of your app.